gganssle/organize-yaself/README.md

 <li>The modeling algo's the key.
 The color SOM in this repo can be adapted with an nD output.
 <li>Do I need shot gathers or image gathers for classification (assuming only PP response)?
 Image; though it'll lack perfect amp response, the energy mispositioning pre-mig will certainly screw up the classification.
 </ul>

+Herein lies a script hacked from <a href="https://agilescientific.com/">Agile Scientific</a> which queries the <a href="http://www.subsurfwiki.org/wiki/Special:Ask">Rock Properties Catalog</a>.
+It's licensed under the <a href="https://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0</a>.